thunder-project/thunder-docs/markdown/spark.md

 >> shape: (10, 10, 50)
 ```

-If you are frequently switching between Spark and local mode, you might find the [`station`](https://github.com/freeman-lab/station) package useful, which provides a context manager for isolating blocks of code to execute with a SparkContext.
+If you are frequently switching between Spark and local mode, you might find the [`station`](https://github.com/freeman-lab/station) package useful, which provides a context manager for isolating blocks of code to execute with a `SparkContext`.